dipeshyadav0510/brain-tumor/README.md

 ## 📄 License

-Educational use only.
-Not licensed for clinical or commercial applications.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Note:** While the code is MIT licensed, this project is intended for educational and research purposes.
+Not recommended for clinical or diagnostic use without proper medical validation.

 ---